ghex-org/GHEX/doc_src/scope/scope.rst

 Context
 ------------------------

-A computing node, that can be identified with a process, or an MPI rank, for instance, needs some information about how it is connected to other processes and which are those processes.
-The context provide this information to the application.

-In addition, contexts maintain state information that the *communicators* need in order to function.
+The context manages the underlying transport layer.
+Among its tasks are initialization, connectivity setup, commpunication end-point management, network topology exploration.
+It is the first entity that is created and the last that is being destroyed.
+Contexts maintain state information that the *communicators* need in order to function.
 In other words, communicators (presented below) cannot outlive the contexts from where they were obtained.
+A context can be compared to a richer version of an MPI-Communicator, such as *MPI_COMM_WORLD*, and is encapsulated in a template class of type **communicator**.

-GHEX, assumes the platform where application runs, provide an implementation of the MPI library.
-We assume this is a safe assumption since the vast majority of the HPC application rely on MPI, directly or indirectly (for instance by using PGAS languages or runtime-systems such as HPX).
-This makes is possible to simplify creation of contexts and collect information about which processes participate to the computation.
-This is the reason why the creation of a context requires an MPI Communicator as runtime argument, in addition to other possible transport specific arcguments.
-The passed MPI Communicator will be cloned by the context constructor.
+|GHEX| assumes the availabilty of an MPI library implementation on the platform where it is run.
+While this is not strictly needed conceptually, the vast majority of HPC applications rely on MPI (for instance by using PGAS languages or runtime-systems such as HPX) and, thus, we can take advantage of the infrastructre provided through MPI for our implementation.
+This simplifies creation of contexts and collection of information about which processes participate in the computation.
+Therefore, the context requires an MPI Communicator as runtime argument, in addition to other possible transport specific arcguments.
+The passed MPI Communicator will be cloned by the context.
 For this reason the context should be destroyed before the call to ``MPI_Finalize``.

-Contexts are constructed on a specific *transport layers*.
+Contexts are constructed for a specific *transport layer*.
 The available tranport layers are: MPI, UCX, and Libfabric.
-The transport layer is a *tag* passed as template argument to the context type.
+The transport layer is represented by a *tag* passed as template argument to the context type.

-In order to guarantee an uniform initilization of the contexts, which are highly platform dependent, the user should not call the constructor of the context direcly, but instead the use should use a factory, which returns a ``std::unique_ptr`` to context object instantiated with the proper transport layer.
+In order to guarantee uniform initilization of the contexts, which are highly platform dependent, the user should not call the constructor of the context direcly, but instead the use should use a factory, which returns a ``std::unique_ptr`` to context object instantiated with the proper transport layer.
 The syntax looks like this:

 .. code-block:: gridtools